reynerth/nicoo_charcreator/README.md

 - Fixed translation isues in UI.
 - Added notification when player spawns the first time. (needs t-notify for work) See client.lua line __348__ for the notification.
 Comment out by default!
 Heres a screen of it: https://i.imgur.com/95srWZV.png
-- Added /skin command to open charcreator out of char creation.
+- Added /skin command to open charcreator out of char creation as a replacement for esx_skinchanger.
 - Added permission system to allow only admin to call the /skin command.
 - Added permissions to allow other players to use the /skin command. (see examples in config)
 - Added config entries for command usage.